dfcastellanos/MEPLS/doc/tutorial/step5.md

 `std::mt19937` generator during the simulation runs.

 The master generator must not be used simultaneously by different threads, otherwise the seeds might be repeated.
-Therefore, we enclose it in a critical region, defined by #pragma critical.
+Therefore, we enclose it in a critical region, defined by the `#pragma critical`.
 Within this region, only one thread is allowed to enter at once.
 Since most of the time is spent inside the `run` function, the presence of the critical region has no impact on the performance.